 Sections 12 and 14 of this bill eliminate the constitutional defect identified by the Nevada Supreme Court and provide instead that if a person refuses to submit to an evidentiary blood test at the request of a police officer: (1) the officer may apply for a warrant or other court order directing the use of reasonable force to obtain the blood sample; and (2) the person's driver's license must be revoked for a certain period.
-Section 14 further authorizes the revocation of a person's license, permit or privilege to drive if an evidentiary test reveals the presence of a detectable amount of a controlled substance for which he or she did not have a valid prescription or reveals a prohibited substance in his or her blood or urine.
 Sections 15 and 16 of this bill make corresponding revisions to provisions of existing law which establish the procedure for effecting such a revocation and provide for an administrative hearing to challenge such a revocation.
 Section 25 of this bill makes comparable changes to existing law concerning the evidentiary tests of persons who operate or exercise actual physical control over vessels on the waters of this State.
 Section 5 of this bill makes comparable changes to existing law concerning evidentiary tests of persons who have actual physical possession of a firearm.

 Existing law makes it unlawful for a person to operate or be in actual physical control of a vessel on the waters of this State while under the influence of intoxicating liquor or a controlled substance or while engaging in certain other prohibited conduct if the vessel is "under power or sail."
-(NRS 488.410) Section 21 of this bill makes the operation or actual physical control of a vessel by such a person unlawful if the vessel is "under way," that is, if the vessel is addiff, making way or being propelled, and is not aground, made fast to the shore or tied or made fast to a dock or mooring.
-Sections 2.4, 6.8, 19, 21.25 and 27.30 of this bill make conforming chances.
+(NRS 488.410) Section 21 of this bill makes the operation or actual physical control of a vessel by such a person unlawful if the vessel is "under way," that is, if the vessel is adrift, making way or being propelled, and is not aground, made fast to the shore or tied or made fast to a dock or mooring.
+Sections 2-4, 6-8, 19, 21-25 and 27-30 of this bill make conforming changes.